triton-inference-server/model_analyzer/docs/config_search.md

 # Model Config Search

 Model Analyzer's `profile` subcommand supports multiple modes when searching to find the best model configuration.

-* [Brute](config_search.md#brute-search-mode) is the default, and will do a brute-force sweep of the cross product of all possible configurations
+- [Brute](config_search.md#brute-search-mode) is the default, and will do a brute-force sweep of the cross product of all possible configurations
-* [Quick](config_search.md#quick-search-mode) will use heuristics to try to find the optimal configuration much quicker than brute, and can be enabled via `--run-config-search-mode quick`
+- [Quick](config_search.md#quick-search-mode) will use heuristics to try to find the optimal configuration much quicker than brute, and can be enabled via `--run-config-search-mode quick`

+_This is mode is in EARLY ACCESS and is limited in scope:_

+- [Multi-model](config_search.md#multi-model-search-mode) will profile mutliple models to find the optimal configurations for all models while they are running concurrently.
+This feature is enabled via `--run-config-profile-models-concurrently-enable`

 ## Brute Search Mode

 Model Analyzer's brute search mode will do a brute-force sweep of the cross product of all possible configurations.
 You can [Manually](config_search.md#manual-brute-search) provide `model_config_parameters` to tell Model Analyzer what to sweep over, or you can let it [Automatically](config_search.md#automatic-brute-search) sweep through configurations expected to have the highest impact on performance for Triton models.

 ### Automatic Brute Search